jroakes/Taxonomy/Readme.md

 * `search_volume_column`: The column with search volumne if given a CSV or Pandas DataFrame
 * `platform`: LLM Platform.
 Uses OpenAI and Palm2
 * `days`: If providing a GSC property, pulls this many days of data.
 If not, does nothing.
+* `S`: The sensitivity of the elbow finding.
+Larger numbers (e.g. 500) return more top ngrams.
 * `ngram_range`: Breaks queries into these sets of ngrams.
 Shouldn't need to change.
 * `min_df`: Limits ngrams to this frequency of being found in the queries.
 Can adjust larger with larger amounts of data.
 * `brand`: If provided, will pull the brand terms from queries.
 Helpful for sites with majority brand queries.